About Wild Bluebell Homestead

 Our Offerings

-- Organic Sourdough Starter – A natural, dried, and activated culture made with Canadian organic flour, originally from a 75-year-old Italian starter, perfect for naturally leavened bread.
+• Organic Sourdough Starter – A time-honoured, dried and active sourdough culture made from certified Canadian organic flour.
+Originally derived from a 75-year-old Italian starter, it’s perfect for creating naturally fermented bread with depth of flavour and rich character.

-- Sourdough Starter Kit – A complete kit featuring an organic starter, vintage glass jar, handmade fabric cover, spatula, instructional guide, and access to video tutorials.
+• Sourdough Starter Kit – A complete baking kit featuring a portion of our organic starter, vintage glass jar, handmade fabric cover, bamboo spatula, printed instructions, and access to exclusive video tutorials — everything you need to begin your sourdough journey.

 About Lou